 In Illinois there is a mandatory 24-hour wait period after death before the cremation can proceed.
 Before a cremation can go ahead the doctor must sign and fill out the cause of death, and the county health department must issue a permit to cremate.
 The deceased will be refrigerated during this period, and longer if required, however you should be aware that many cremation packages will only include refrigeration for up to 5 days and will charge you a daily rate thereon.

 Death certificates and permits are considered ‘cash advance’ items and not generally included in a quoted cremation price.
 The funeral director will generally obtain the death certificates on your behalf.

 Can I preplan a cremation?

 Yes, you can prearrange a cremation.
-Advance planning can help to ensure you get the most appropriate services provider for your needs and can save the surviving family the financial and emotional burden at the time of death.
+Advance planning can help to ensure you get the most appropriate services provider for your needs, and can save surviving family the financial and emotional burden at the time of death.
 There are various options open to you to plan ahead so consult with your preferred services provider.
-A pre-arranged direct cremation plan can be preplanned at a low cost to ensure your family does not have the burden of worrying about funeral costs.
+A pre-arranged direct cremation plan can be preplanned at a low cost to ensure your family do not have the burden about worrying about funeral costs.

 What can we do with the cremated remains?

 As I mentioned earlier there is a versatility on what you can do with cremated remains.
 You can inter a cremation urn in a cemetery plot or niche, keep an urn at home, scatter the remains or create a cremation artifact such as a cremation diamond, glass paperweight, bird bath or memorial reef ball to name but a few!